nfdi4plants/ARC-specification/ARC specification.md

 ## Introduction

-This document intends to develop and describe a specification for a standardized way of creating a working environment and packaging file-based research data and necessary additional contextual information for working, collaboration, preservation, reproduction, re-use, and archiving as well as distribution.
+This document describes a specification for a standardized way of creating a working environment and packaging file-based research data and necessary additional contextual information for working, collaboration, preservation, reproduction, re-use, and archiving as well as distribution.

 This document specifies a data storage schema and representation, named *Annotated Research Context*(ARC), for organizing file-based data and processing workflows with associated metadata in both human and machine-readable formats.
 ARCs combine existing standards, leveraging the properties of the investigation-study-assay ISA model, for metadata and the Common Workflow Language (CWL) for representing processing specification.
 While aiming to be compatible with similar standards and schemas, ARCs are specifically oriented towards common practices in experimental plant biology.

-An ARC is intended to capture research data, analysis and metadata and their evolution in scenarios ranging from single experimental setups to complete research cycles in plant biological research.
-Its design intent is to not only assist researchers in meeting FAIR requirements, but to also minimize the workload for doing so.
+An ARC is intended to capture research data, analysis and metadata and their evolution in scenarios ranging from single experimental setups to complex experimental designs in plant biological research.
+Its design intent is to assist researchers in meeting FAIR requirements, and also minimize the workload for doing so.
 ARCs are self-contained and include assay/measurement data, workflow, and computation results, accompanied by metadata and history, in one package.
 Toward this, ARCs combine two widely used standards: the [ISA metadata model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Language](https://www.commonwl.org).

-ARCs are furthermore designed with straightforward conversion to other types of research data archive in mind, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).
+ARCs are furthermore designed to enable straightforward conversion to other types of research data archives, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).
 Therefore, ARCs aggregate administrative, experimental, and workflow meta data within a common structure.

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.